jhildensperger/CedarShortcuts/README.md

-A fork of CedarShortcuts to integrate with unsupported features in Kiwi.
+A fork of CedarShortcuts to integrate with Kiwi.

 * Install by building this project

 *  Shortcuts

     `Ctrl + Alt + U`
     Runs example under the cursor in the currently active file
     (Product > Run Focused Spec)

-    `Ctrl + Alt + Cmd + U`
-    Runs the all examples in the currently active file
-    (Product > Run Focused File)

     `Shift + Ctrl + Alt + Cmd + U`
     Runs the previously focused example(s)